Keystone School: Field trips

-The seventh grade goes to the Outdoor School in Marble Falls.

-The eighth grade goes to Yellowstone.
+Many middle school students also go on easy overnight field trips.
+These include a one-night campout at Government Canyon State Natural Area in fourth grade, a cabin trip to Lake LBJ in Marble Falls in fifth grade, Nature’s Classroom Institute in New Ulm for sixth graders, Hunt, TX for seventh graders, and Yellowstone National Park for eighth graders.

 Music program

 Students in grades K-7 have regularly scheduled music classes which develop an appreciation for music history, performance and theory.
 Said courses of music are based upon exploration, participation and experimentation.
 Students are provided opportunities for performance that include class instruction with various instruments, including xylophones, recorders, guitars, and percussion instruments.
 Semester-long Rock Lab and Rock Band electives were recently added as a way for music-loving Upper School students to earn an art credit.

 Athletics

 In 1998 and 1999, the varsity girls' volleyball team won the TAPPS 5-A State Championship.
 Though not in the same conference for varsity sports, the school's traditional athletic rival is Saint Mary's Hall, which was once located immediately adjacent to Keystone, on the campus now occupied by the San Antonio Academy.
 As they are generally regarded among the most preeminent private schools in South Texas, the rivalry has become fierce, and the annual middle school basketball, volleyball and lacrosse games between the two schools are played with great passion by both sides.
 Due to size differences, the Upper Schools do not generally compete against one another.
 In recent years, other sports have been emerging.
 In early Autumn, from September through October, the Middle School Cross Country team competes.
 Tennis and golf teams have also been organized.
 Also in 2007-2008 and 2008–2009 the 7th grade then 8th grade boys basketball team won back to back league championships with a record of 26-2 over those two years.
 2008-2009 Men's Soccer Team went to the State Championship and finished second in state in the TAPPS 3-A league.
 Girls 7th grade basketball team won league championship in 2008-2009 as well.
 In addition to the sports offered below, students can participate on solo teams under Keystone's name.